The PlayStation VR 2 is up for pre-order now, but is it worth the $550? | CNN Underscored

 PlayStation VR2 price and where to preorder

 The PlayStation VR2 headset will be available to preorder starting today (Nov.
 15) in the US exclusively through the PlayStation Direct store.
-It will release on February 22, 2023, and these preorders will ship throughout the week.
+You’ll need to sign in with your PlayStation account and register for a chance to preorder; if you’re selected, you’ll get an email with instructions on purchasing the headset.
+It will release on Feb.
+22, 2023, and these preorders will ship throughout the week.

-The base model costs $550, and includes the PSVR2 headset, PSVR2 Sense controllers, and stereo headphones.
+The base model costs $550, and includes the PSVR2 headset, PSVR2 Sense controllers and stereo headphones.
+Sony says that the console will be sold at “participating retailers” in select markets, though there’s no word yet on when it might hit other stores in the US.

-There is also a PSVR2 Horizon Call of the Mountain bundle which includes everything the base model has, but with an additional download code voucher for the Horizon Call of the Mountain game.
+There is also a PSVR2 Horizon Call of the Mountain bundle, which includes everything the base model has, plus an additional download code voucher for the Horizon Call of the Mountain game.
 This bundle is $600.

 PlayStation is offering a separate Sense controller charging station that costs $50.
 Players can use the charging station by just clicking their Sense controllers into it.
 The station itself doesn’t need to connect to the PlayStation 5 console and that makes sure it doesn’t take up a precious USB port on the console.